isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

 Retrieved from Libby (a <a class="has-text-ruby" href="https://mobileapp.nlb.gov.sg/get-started-with/mylibrary/">myLibrary username</a> is required to access the eBook).

 <h4 class="has-text-ruby"><b>Programmes</b></h4>
 <p>Hoping to brush up on your speaking and writing abilities?
-Sign up for the Get Professional Series of programmes at .<a class="has-text-ruby" href="https://go.gov.sg/get-professional-series"> go.gov.sg/get-professional-series</a>.
+Sign up for the Get Professional Series of programmes at <a class="has-text-ruby" href="https://go.gov.sg/get-professional-series">go.gov.sg/get-professional-series</a>.
 </p>
 <h4>References</h4>
 4. <a id="footnote-four" href="https://www.indeed.com/career-advice/career-development/top-job-skills">12 Top Job Skills for Any Industry: Transferable Skills You Need</a>.
 (2021, April 20).
 Indeed.
 Retrieved 2021, October 18 from <a href="https://www.indeed.com/career-advice/career-development/top-job-skills">https://www.indeed.com/career-advice/career-development/top-job-skills</a>
 <br>
 5. <a id="footnote-five" href=”https://www.valamis.com/hub/types-of-communication”>Types of Communication</a>.
 (2021, January 19).
 Valamis.
 Retrieved 2021, October 18 from <a href="https://www.valamis.com/hub/types-of-communication">https://www.valamis.com/hub/types-of-communication</a>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>